 Yes there are limitations to how much you can weight prior to bariatric surgery.
 The larger you are, the higher the risks.
 We prefer to have patients with a BMI less than 60 prior to surgery.
 Studies have shown increase risk with BMI greater than 60.
 Also our malpractice insurance carrirer will not allow us to operate on patients that can not fit into our CT scan machine which is 440lbs.
-All surgeons have different policies regarding this so you should consult...
+All surgeons have different policies regarding this so you should consult with your bariatric surgeon.

 Gastric Bypass operations are subject to some of the same limitations as other operations.
 They cannot be done on a patient whose health makes him/her a poor risk for surgery, whose psychiatric status would not allow him/her to comply with medical instructions or whose sheer size exceeds that of current surgical instrumentation to reach into the abdomen to perform the operation.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.